Effects of Proclamation of Emergency under Article 356

 5. Freedom from Arrest: Members are exempt from arrest in civil cases during sessions, as well as 40 days before and after the session (Section 135A, Code of Civil Procedure, 1908).

-Article 356 : President Rule
+Article 356 : Proclamation of Emergency and Imposition of President's Rule

-Article 356 : President Rule
+Article 356 : Proclamation of Emergency and Imposition of President's Rule

 The President’s Rule (Article 356), also known as the Governor’s Rule, refers to a period when the constitutional machinery in a State has failed, and the State government is unable to function in accordance with the provisions of the Constitution.
+When the President of India proclaims an emergency under Article 356, the state government is suspended, and the central government takes over the administration, with the state legislative assembly either dissolved or suspended.

 Constitutional Provisions Related to President’s Rule